37 Most Lucrative Small Business Ideas in Nigeria (2023)

 3. Transport Business

-Many organizations in Nigeria need transportation but cannot afford to buy the vehicles.
+Many organizations in Nigeria need transportation but cannot afford to buy vehicles.
 Buying a bus (or several buses), can make you the go-to transportation service.
 Schools, religious organizations, and non-profits could outsource their transportation and logistics to you.
 Focusing on a sector, like education or e-commerce delivery is a good idea.
-You specialize, serve a lot of schools and retailers and grow a lucrative business.
+You specialize, serve a lot of schools and retailers, and grow a lucrative small business.